Overcoming Gum Disease with Dr. Bayette in San Diego, CA

 You should replace your toothbrush or electric toothbrush head every three to four months, or sooner if the bristles become frayed.
 A worn toothbrush is less effective at removing plaque and bacteria that cause gum disease.

-Protect Your Smile for Life in San Diego, CA
+Protect Your Smile for Life with Gum Disease Treatment Near You

 Maintaining healthy gums is a lifelong commitment, but the rewards of a beautiful smile and overall health are well worth it.
 Dr. Vaheed Bayette and our team serve patients throughout San Diego, including Encinitas, Carlsbad, Oceanside, and Mission Valley, providing periodontal care tailored to each individual’s needs.
 Whether you’re currently experiencing symptoms of gum disease or simply want to ensure your gums stay healthy, we invite you to schedule an appointment.
 Don’t wait until you experience discomfort—early intervention is key to preventing irreversible damage.

-Contact our San Diego dental office today by calling (619) 901-0708 to take the first step toward optimal gum health and a confident smile that lasts a lifetime.
+Contact the top San Diego dentist near you by calling (619) 901-0708 to take the first step toward optimal gum health and a confident smile that lasts a lifetime.